DCParkWise/.github/profile/README.md

 ---

-## 👥 Who’s Behind This
-DCParkWise is being developed by a group of passionate technologists and urban problem-solvers based in Washington, D.C.—led by [Sameer Shaik](https://www.sameer-shaik.com), a recent Computer Science graduate from GWU who’s been on both sides of the parking struggle.

----

-## 📈 Future Plans
-- iOS/Android support (PWA or native)
-- Real-time parking availability (via sensors or community input)
-- Ticket prediction risk scores
-- Integration with Waze or Google Maps routing
-- AI-based parking recommendation system

----

 ## 🤝 Want to Collaborate?
 Whether you're a developer, designer, data nerd, or just tired of parking tickets, we’d love to hear from you.
 Open an issue, suggest a feature, or fork the repo and contribute!